tecnico-sec/Virtual-Networking/README.md

 What happens now when you ping VM1 from VM3?
 Why is the answer different?

-Add now VM2 also as the default gateway for VM3.
+Add now set VM2 also as the default gateway for VM3.
-This would allow VM3 to talk to machines outside its subnet `192.168.1.X`.
+This will allow VM3 to talk to machines outside its subnet `192.168.1.X`.

 ```sh
 $ sudo ip route add default via 192.168.1.254    # on VM3